PROS AND CONS

 Muscle Loss

 For example, Lemon et al. (1980) studied the effects of protein loss during exercise on a fasted state versus a fed state.
-The subjects who fasted used 10.3% of their energy from protein.
-This means that since the body did not have enough sugar in the bloodstream, it broke down more protein than usual to fuel the workout session.
-This 10.3% is significantly higher than the fed state and very close to what happens during long periods without food.
-We normally only burn 3-5% protein.
+The fasted subjects burned protein at a rate of 10.3%.
+This means that since their bodies did not have enough sugar in the bloodstream, it broke down more protein than usual to fuel the workout session.
+This 10.3% is very similar to what happens when we go long periods without food.
+We normally only burn 3-5% protein during exercise.
+Either way, you should eat plenty of protein each day.

 Want to learn how much protein you should be eating every day?
 Click the image below to estimate your protein needs.